Will JavaScript Containers Overtake Linux Containers? (tinyclouds.org) 94

 I don't have fine control over the details.
 I am just one link in a chain.
 This is why I fear JavaScript and python doing serious work and why I find compiled languages more comforting.

 That seems more like a matter of training than anything else.
 We've taught a whole generation of programmers the same ways to deal with the mutli-trillion-dollar failure that is OOP, so dealing with the kind of messes it makes at least feels familiar.
 JavaScript is very different, so you can't expect the same base competency from the average developer.
 (I still have to explain closures, if you can believe that.)
 Universities don't teach it, or don't teach it well.
-A lot of training materials still make
+A lot of training materials still make the mistake of trying to shoehorn classical OO into it.
+This is made worse by ES6, of course, which I see it as a failure of the industry.
+We also do a really bad job teaching people about dynamic languages in general.
+That may explain a little bit of your Python pain.

 While I felt about JS the way you do before, the power of prototypal and just being able to overload everything in everything, I now feel that this power comes at the price of good static analysis.
 There is no way anyone can do static analysis with an object whose hierarchy can change at runtime, for very good reasons.

 This gives an edge to compiled languages (which TypeScript is) over pure JS.
 Refactorings are easier.
 And when your app reaches a certain size, refactoring is what you do all day.
-This is why
+This is why TS and ES6 moved the way of Java and C#, because they scale when you have 20+ people working on the same codebase.
+JS does not.

 Do you have some examples of how the Protopal stuff you mentioned can be useful/powerful?
 I've inhereted a large node.js project and I'm struggling to understand why anyone would ever want to build something in this as it seems unutterably confusing, convoluted and esoteric to me (I am not highly proficient in JavaScript).

-A lot of the code was written by juniors (almost all it) and I wonder how much was hacked together from stack overflow and does not take advantage of 'good' JS patterns like you suggest ex
+A lot of the code was written by juniors (almost all it) and I wonder how much was hacked together from stack overflow and does not take advantage of 'good' JS patterns like you suggest exist.

 I think a lot of the power comes from the language's incredible simplicity.
 There really isn't a lot to know about the language, but quite a bit to know about how it can be used.
 You can try to think of the language like this: You have first-class functions and closures (very important) with objects that are really just hashmaps with a few simple rules for looking things up.
 Classes don't exist and types are bound to values, not variables.
 Reflection is cheap.

-• If you want types you can use Typescript.
+If you want types you can use Typescript.
 You're even already aware of it, so this rant is pretty retarded.

 So what you're saying is that a toolset that gives dangerous options and has no intrinsic benefits over its competitors and usually sucks, but doesn't have to suck...so I am mentally deficient?